T-AbdelAlim/CraniumPy/README.md

 Validated for pediatric heads only; hard-coded sanity bounds apply (see `src/craniumpy_core/craniometrics.py`).

 ### Facial asymmetry calculation
 Mirrors a facially-registered mesh across the midline and measures per-vertex distance to the mirrored surface, producing a heatmap (mm) and a mean facial asymmetry index (MFAI).
+The viewer shows a colour scale bar alongside the heatmap; the saved figure has its own.

 The heatmap and MFAI describe opposite halves of the face by default - a quirk carried over from the original algorithm (see `src/craniumpy_core/asymmetry.py`).